What is pre-emergent herbicide?

 It is important that you know the weeds you are trying to manage, especially those weeds that are really tough to manage.
 Some pre-emergent herbicides control broadleaf weeds well but are ineffective against the grasses.
 Others will manage the grasses and some – but not all – broadleaf weeds.

 Choosing the right pre-emergent to suit your situation is important.
 Some pre-emergent herbicides can slow down the root development of new lawns.
 In this situation you would look for a pre-emergent that does not hinder your new turf such as Oxafert.

 Once your lawn is established, a popular choice in Australia is Barricade pre-emergent herbicide, which tackles about 30 different broadleaf and grassy weeds, including Crowsfoot and Wintergrass.

 Pay particular attention to the label of the pre-emergent product if you intend to over sow with rye.
 If you pick a variety that controls grass weeds, it will stop you growing any new desirable grass seed as well.
-Some of the shorter lived pre-emergent herbicides like Embargo lose effectiveness after about six to eight weeks, so wait at least that long before you over sow.
+Avoid using Barricade or Spartan is you plan to over sow.